orca233/DeepSS2GO/README.md

-### Part 2.
+### Part 3.
 Prediction

+3.1.
 Navigate to the directory:
 `..../DeepSS2GO/PredictNew/s3_PredictNew_AlphaBeta/s3_AlphaBeta_bpccmf/`

-#### 2. Predict
+3.2.
 Predict BPO/CCO/MFO with the following directories:

 ```bash
 # Modify (step6_cpData_Diamond4New.sh) with your own path